hpc/charliecloud/doc/ch-image.rst

   :code:`--cache`
     Enable build cache.
 Default if a sufficiently new Git is available.

+  :code:`--cache-large SIZE`
+    Set the cache's large file threshold to :code:`SIZE` MiB, or :code:`-1` for unlimited, which is the default.
+This can speed up some builds.
+    **Experimental.** See section "Build cache" for details.

   :code:`--no-cache`
     Disable build cache.
 Default if a sufficiently new Git is not available.
     This option turns off the cache completely; if you want to re-execute a